Workato Alternatives in 2025: From Small Teams to Enterprises

 • One-click workflows save time.

-• Easy for beginners or non-technical users to adopt.
+• Easy for beginners and non-technical users.

 Cons